2. Quick Start#

 ax = fig.add_subplot(1, 2, 2)

-ax.plot(train_logs['loss'], '-x', label='train')
+ax.plot(train_logs['loss'], '-x', label='Train')

-ax.plot(val_logs['loss'], '-o', label='test')
+ax.plot(val_logs['loss'], '-o', label='Validation')

 ax.legend()